maeveynot/peach-curl/README.md

 Requesting it returns an HTML response meant for a web browser.
 The token is the same in every email but not used anywhere else.
 It is not clear how you would re-subscribe to these emails.

+The user interface for `GET /connections/explore` (the "friends of friends" view) was removed, so the endpoint will probably eventually be removed too.

 # Output